Day 1

 Today is free for you to enjoy as you like – why not discover some of the wonderful museums and art galleries, or visit the bustling electronics district of Akihabara?

 There’s also an optional day trip to Kamakura on offer, a gorgeous seaside town home to fascinating shrines and temples, plus the 13m tall bronze Daibutsu Buddha.
-Or you could enjoy a cycling tour of the city, or even a street food tour.
+You may choose to enjoy a cycling tour of the city, or even a street food tour.

 Day 4